alinal/AY250_HW/HW3/README.txt

 * Plots the iris dataset in a 4x4 grid
 * Allows you to interactively draw rectangles on one of the subplots
-* Identifyies the datapoints located within the drawn rectangle
+* Identifies the datapoints located within the drawn rectangle
 * Changes the color to gray of the corresponding points in the other subplots

 After drawing a rectangle, hitting 'd' from the keyboard will remove the brushed region, regardless of where the mouse is.